swadhina12/Project-10/readme.md

 # Assignment-10 ![](https://img.shields.io/badge/HTML-CSS-blueviolet)
 ## (Interior design landing Page) ![](https://img.shields.io/badge/Project10-Full--stack--JS-green)

 > In this project, I have used HTML (the Hypertext Markup Language) and CSS (Cascading Style Sheets), which are two of the core technologies for building Web pages.
-It is a static and non-responsive page.
+It is a responsive page.

 ![This is an image](./project.jpg)